valeksan/CoreTemplate/README.md

 ## Support the Project

-If you find this library helpful and wish to support its development, feel free to use the Sponsor button on the right.
+If you find this library helpful and wish to support its development, feel free to use the Sponsor button.
 Any support is voluntary and deeply appreciated, but entirely optional.
 The library remains free and open-source.